Endurance Athletes Nutrition Misconceptions No One Told You About

 Many athletes commonly consume large amounts of food in an attempt to improve their performance leading up to an event.
 For example, on the day of the competition, some athletes may consume multiple energy bars to get an edge on the competition.

 Doing so may be problematic.
-Reason being, these individuals may soon find themselves with abdominal pain, cramping and other undesirable side effects.
+Reason being, these individuals may soon find themselves with abdominal pain, cramping and other undesirable side effects, suggests our Halifax dietitian, Megan.

 Why does this happen?